 *New content (like extra recipes) added to the class to keep you inspired

-*PLUS monthly live online hangouts, with demos, Q&A, and space for brainstorming and sharing ideas.
+*Live online hangouts, with demos, Q&A, and space for brainstorming and sharing ideas.

 *And more!
 (Like a bonus section on building local terroir with food scraps)